-Milkywave was Aidia Studio´s installation entry for Beijing Design Week 2012.
+Milkywave was an installation by Aidia Studio for the Beijing Design Week 2012.
 It consists of 1664 reused glazed ceramic yoghurt bottles reconstituted into a looping wave of light.

 Milkywave reflects on the practice of city-making through the objects that populate the collective memory; an attempt to rethink how seemingly mundane things with a material substance, shape, texture and color along with unique cultural habits and environmental conditions coalesce to form the atmosphere and character of the city.